eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L03-Ansible with Azure/07-Run Ansible in Azure Cloud Shell.md

 <p style="text-align:center;"><img src="../Linked_Image_Files/ansibelcloudshelleditor.png" alt="Hybrid cloud icon"></p>

-### Create a resource group in Azure using Ansible in Azure Cloud Shell wth bash
+### Create a resource group in Azure using Ansible in Azure Cloud Shell with bash
-The following steps outline how to create a resource group in Azure using Ansible in Azure Cloud Shell wth bash
+The following steps outline how to create a resource group in Azure using Ansible in Azure Cloud Shell with bash

 1. Go to the Azure Cloud Shell at https://shall.azure.com or launch Azure Cloud Shell from within the Azure Portal by clicking on the Azure PowerShell icon in the top left.
 2. Authenticate to Azure, entering your credentials if prompted.